FajlaRabby24/FajlaRabby24/README.md

 ## 👋 About Me

 Hi, I'm Fajla Rabby!
-I'm a passionate **MERN Stack Developer** from Bangladesh.
+I'm a passionate **Full Stack Developer** from Bangladesh.
 I enjoy creating beautiful, functional websites and web apps that make a difference.

 - 🌱 Currently learning **Next.js**
 - 🚀 Building a **Medimurt Hub** and a **Car Rental Web**